Albert Schweitzer made only a single trip to the United States.

 By 1949, Albert Schweitzer was a well-known and -loved figure.
 His lectures, organ playing and theological writings had made him famous in Europe even before his first mission to Africa in 1913.
 His reputation grew over the following years, despite--or possibly due to--his long sojourns out of the spotlight at his hospital in Lambarene.
 Having arrived in Europe from Africa in February 1939, he recognized that world war was imminent and immediately returned to Lambarene.
 He spent the war there, often under house arrest but at least not interned as an enemy alien as he had been during the first World War.
 Finally, in September of 1948, he returned to Europe, visiting his wife Helene in Konigsfeld and also meeting his four grandchildren for the first time.
 He was 73 years old, and much of his time was spent in his home in Gunsbach, writing and resting.

 Upon his arrival in Gunsbach, he found at least six invitations to address Goethe bicentennial festivals.
 But he turned them down, preferring his work and rest.
 When Dr. Hutchin's invitation to speak in Aspen arrived, it presented a stronger temptation.
-Hutchin offered an honorarium of 2,000,000 francs (about $6,100) for a speech at the Goethe festival and another to the University of Chicago (where Schweitzer would be awarded an honorary doctorate).
-In 1949, that amount of money would build a fine leprosy clinic in Lambarene.
+Hutchin offered an honorarium of 2,000,000 francs (about $6,100) for a speech at the Goethe festival and another to the University of Chicago where Schweitzer would be awarded an honorary doctorate.1 (On July 5 the New York Times reported that there was a misunderstanding; he was not in fact expected to make a speech in Chicago and did not do so.)
+In 1949, that amount of money would fund a fine leprosy clinic in Lambarene.
 His opportunities for earning a similar sum in war-ravaged Europe were nil.
-After six days of thought, Schweitzer accepted the invitation.
+After six days of thought, Schweitzer accepted the invitation.1

 Tuesday, June 28, 1949 Arrival in America